 - OSHA has taken certain steps to protect employees from health hazards caused by hexavalent chromium, however, these standards can be updated to further prevent occupational exposure to hexavalent chromium.

-- Several alternatives for hexavalent chromium are available to businesses.
-These alternatives include trivalent chromium (which is less toxic than hexavalent chromium); nickel-iron-cobalt, zinc-nickel, and zinc-cobalt alloys; other high performance topcoats; electroless nickel; electroplated nickel; and nickel-tungsten plating
+- Use alternatives, including trivalent chromium (which is less toxic than hexavalent chromium); nickel-iron-cobalt, zinc-nickel, and zinc-cobalt alloys; other high performance topcoats; electroless nickel; electroplated nickel; and nickel-tungsten plating.

 How can I reduce my exposure?